AxelTahmid/kraken/README.md

-# Zero Config Laravel API Starter Boilerplate.
+# Laravel API Starter Boilerplate.

 Laracom is a Laravel API starter template created as an experiment. feel free to fork or use however you want.

 ## Project Features & Progress
+---

--   OAuth2 Server
+-   OAuth2 using Laravel Passport
--   Role Based Access Control ( RBAC ) without any package
+-   Role Based Access Control ( RBAC ) without any package.
+    - User can have multiple Roles & Permissions.
+    - User can have Permissions without Role.
+    - User can have Permissions through Role.
+    - Permissions can be grouped with Role.

-## Installation Steps:
+## Getting Started:
+---

 1. `PHP >= 8.0.2` & `Composer >=2` installed in your environment.
     ```sh